 Know who’s coming and going with a door entry system

 The biggest security concern for lone workers is being able to ensure they are, in fact, alone.
 This means securing the working environment against unauthorised entry by others.
 That’s not to say lone workers should bar entry to everyone—it’s common for lone retail workers to operate an audio or video entry system, for example, so they can be sure exactly who it is they are letting in.

 Using video entry systems also permits lone workers to identify a visitor before granting entry access to minimises the possible forced entry and property intrusion.
 They can also authorise access remotely.

 Restrict public entry with access control

 In private workspaces, access control systems can also be used to ensure only those authorised to enter are able to do so.
 High-security commercial applications rely on biometric access control and fingerprint scanners, providing a high level of workplace safety for both staff and visitors.
-Systems suited to more domestic applications depend on smart card or proximity card readers.
+Systems suited to more domestic applications depend on smart cards or proximity card readers.

 Install motion sensitive lighting

-Lone workers are often those who work at night, meaning it’s important to factor in the the risks associated with working alone under cover of darkness when ensuring your lone workers’ security.
+Lone workers are often those who work at night, meaning it’s important to factor in the risks associated with working alone under cover of darkness when ensuring your lone workers’ security.

 Indoor and outdoor motion-sensitive lighting can also illuminate intruders, allowing your lone workers to identify any unauthorised entry to their workplace.
-Exterior flood lights are one popular way to enable workers and even passers-by to spot lurkers on your commercial property.
+Exterior floodlights are one popular way to enable workers and even passers-by to spot lurkers on your commercial property.